MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-define-and-allocate-costs.md

 6. In the **Cost Centre Code** field, enter **PROD**.
 7. In the **Credit to Cost Type** field, enter the cost type **9903**.

-### <a name="to-define-the-allocation-target-cost-objects-on-the-lines-fasttab"></a>To define the allocation target cost objects on the Lines FastTab
+### To define the allocation target cost objects on the Lines FastTab

 1. On the first line, in the **Target Cost Type** field, enter **9903**.
 2. On the first line, in the **Target Cost Object** field, select **ACCESSO**.